Finding a home to rent

 If you’re turned down for a property because of any benefits you get, try speaking to the landlord or letting agent.
 You should ask them to:

-- accept extra references - you could ask more than one of your previous landlords to give you a reference that says your rent was always paid on time
+- accept extra references - you could ask more than one of your previous landlords to give you a reference that says you always paid your rent on time

 - let you use a guarantor - this is someone who agrees to pay the rent if you don’t